Calendar for 2018 is in the making...it will be the 109th anniversary of the sinking of the Republic on January 23-24!

 The first event of the New Year: Gerald Main from BBC Cambridgeshire interviewed me last week.
 You can listen to the interview here: http://www.bbc.co.uk/programmes/p01n3ch6..

 Mr. Main has promised to make a podcast about Jack Binns sometime later this year!
 Keep you eye on this space or go to the Jack Binns Marconi Operator Facebook page for all news.

 Blasts from the past!

 "RESCUE AT SEA" FEATURED AT 2017 INTERNATIONAL MARCONI DAY CELEBRATIONS ON CAPE COD,

 April 13-22, 2017

-Visit Cape Cod National Seashore for a series of events celebrating the development of wireless, from the early days of Marconi's efforts at trans-Atlantic communication to the sinking of the Titanic.
-A feature of the program is a showing of the film about Jack Binns produced by PBS, Rescue at Sea, to be shown at 2pm on April 21st in the Salt Pond Visitor Center.
-I'll be there to provide commentary and to answer questions, and was thrilled to meet so many people with an interest in ham radio and in the Republic.
+The Cape Cod National Seashore was host for a series of events celebrating the development of wireless, from the early days of Marconi's efforts at trans-Atlantic communication to the sinking of the Titanic.
+A feature of the program was a showing of the film about Jack Binns produced by PBS, Rescue at Sea, at the Salt Pond Visitor Center.
+I was there to provide commentary and to answer questions, and was thrilled to meet so many people with an interest in ham radio and in the Republic.
 Don Wilding from Wicked Local in Orleans, Cape Cod, interviewed me: see http://orleans.wickedlocal.com/entertainmentlife/20170428/shore-lore-day-for-cqd-binns.
 Wonderful day and so grateful to Barbara Dougan of the National Park Service for inviting me.